bighappysloth/Folland-Reading/docs/_posts/2023-08-01-part-4-functional-analytic-setting.md

 \sum_{k\in\mathbb{Z}}\hat{f}(k)E_k\quad\text{converges absolutely, uniformly to some }g\in C(S^1)
 $$

 so $f$ (viewed as an a.e class of functions) admits a continuous representative.
-Furthermore, all the weak-derivatives of $f$ exist (up to order $k$) and are continuous, by a "well known result" - there exists a unique $C^k$ representative of $f$, whose ordinary derivatives represent the corresponding weak derivatives of $f$.
+Furthermore, all the weak-derivatives of $f$ exist (up to order $k$) and are continuous, by the previous section - there exists a unique $C^k$ representative of $f$, whose ordinary derivatives represent the corresponding weak derivatives of $f$.

 The $M$-test also gives us the estimate: